 In July 2020, the 2020 Employee Stock Purchase Plan (the "2020 ESPP") was also adopted by the Board of Directors and approved by the stockholders.
 The purpose of the 2020 ESPP is to provide eligible employees of the Company and other designated companies, with opportunities to purchase shares of the Company's common stock, par value \$0.0001 per share.
-611,354 shares of common stock in the aggregate have been approved and reserved for this purpose, plus on January 1, 2021 and each January 1 thereafter until January 1, 2030, the number of shares of common stock reserved and available for issuance under the Plan shall be cumulatively increased by the least of (i) 1,222,707 shares of common stock, (ii) 1% of the number of shares of common stock as determined by the Administrator.
-The Board of Directors elected not to increase the number of available shares as of January 1, 2021.
+611,354 shares of common stock in the aggregate have been approved and reserved for this purpose, plus on January 1, 2021 and each January 1 thereafter until January 1, 2030, the number of shares of common stock reserved and available for issuance under the Plan shall be cumulatively increased by the least of (i) 1,222,707 shares of common stock, (ii) 1% of the number of shares of common stock issued and outstanding on the immediately preceding December 31, and (iii) such number of shares of common stock as determined by the Administrator.
+The Board of Directors elected not to increase the number of available shares as of January 1, 2021 and 2022.

-14. Income Taxes
+12. Income Taxes

 The Company accounts for income taxes under the asset and liability method in accordance with ASC 740, Income Taxes.
 Under this method, deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted rates in effect for the year in which these temporary differences are expected to be recovered or settled.
-Valuation allowances are provided if based on the weight of available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
+Valuation allowances are provided if, based on the weight of available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
 Management believes that it is more likely than not that all deferred tax assets will not be realized.